 One of the most important things we can do as a form of self-care and improve overall health is to be physically active.
 In this workshop, Davd will cover self myofascial release to help relieve pain commonly associated with a sedentary lifestyle as well as the framework to improve posture and movement to prevent injuries.
 Although this field of understanding fascia and movement is still developing, there are basic things about the human body we need to understand that should be taught in schools, but aren’t.
 This workshop is what all of us need to know to potentially save money and become less dependent on our broken health care system.

-+David "D4" Nguyen is an online marketing manager for independent artists such as Butterscotch, Zion I and Eligh (Living Legends, G&E).
++David "D4" Nguyen is an online marketing manager for artists such as Butterscotch, Marcus Miller, Zion I and Eligh (Living Legends, G&E).
 He is also a content creator (photographer / videographer / blogger) that goes by the “Swiss Army Knife for Independent Artists."
 In addition to music marketing, David is working towards becoming a systems health coach for music artists.
 He believes artists serve an important role in social change and enriching the human experience so he recently started Biohack the Artist, an experimental health project that focuses on “keeping our music artists alive.”

 Take a Little Trip (Out of Your Comfort Zone): lowriding as pedagogical practice